pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/react-bootstrap.md

 ## Inline Styling

 In React, inline styles are not specified as a string.
-Instead they are specified with an object whose key is the camelCased version of the style name, and whose value is the style’s value, usually a string:
+Instead, they are specified with an object whose key is the camelCased version of the style name, and whose value is the style’s value, usually a string:

 ```css
 const styles = {